cloudflare/cloudflare-docs/content/learning-paths/modules/get-started/onboarding/add-and-activate.md

 If you do not already have a domain name, purchase one through [Cloudflare Registrar](/registrar/get-started/register-domain/).

-Registrar simplifies your Cloudflare setup - and is often cheaper than other registrars - so it's our recommended option for most customers.
+Registrar simplifies your Cloudflare setup - and is often cheaper than other registrars - so it is our recommended option for most customers.

 ## Existing domain